jgajera/frontend-nanodegree-feedreader/README.md

 Here is the [rubric for this project](https://review.udacity.com/#!/projects/3442558598/rubric), and some specific instructions from Udacity:

 ~~1.
-Review the functionality of the application within your browser.
+Review the functionality of the application within your browser.~~

-2. Explore the application's HTML, CSS, and JavaScript to gain an understanding of how it works.
+~~2.
+Explore the application's HTML, CSS, and JavaScript to gain an understanding of how it works.~~

-3. Explore the Jasmine spec file and review the Jasmine documentation.
+~~3.
+Explore the Jasmine spec file and review the Jasmine documentation.~~

-4. Edit the `allFeeds` variable to make the provided test fail and see how Jasmine visualizes this failure in your application.
+~~4.
+Edit the `allFeeds` variable to make the provided test fail and see how Jasmine visualizes this failure in your application.~~

-5. Return the `allFeeds` variable to a passing state.
+~~5.
+Return the `allFeeds` variable to a passing state.~~

-6. Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.
+~~6.
+Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.~~

-7. Write a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty.
+~~7.
+Write a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty.~~

-8. Write a new test suite named `"The menu"`.~~
+~~8.
+Write a new test suite named `"The menu"`.~~

 9. Write a test that ensures the menu element is hidden by default.
 You'll have to analyze the HTML and the CSS to determine how we're performing the hiding/showing of the menu element.